Using AWS Lambda to automatically generate thumbnail images triggered by S3 image upload

 'use strict'; console.log('Loading function'); var fs = require('fs'); var im = require('imagemagick'); const aws = require('aws-sdk'); const s3 = new aws.S3({ apiVersion: '2006-03-01' }); exports.handler = (event, context, callback) => { const bucket = event.Records[0].s3.bucket.name; const key = decodeURIComponent(event.Records[0].s3.object.key.replace(/\+/g, ' ')); const params = { Bucket: bucket, Key: key, }; s3.getObject(params, (err, data) => { if (err) { console.log(err); const message = `Error getting object ${key} from bucket ${bucket}.
 Make sure they exist and your bucket is in the same region as this function.`; console.log(message); callback(message); } else { var contentType = data.ContentType; var extension = contentType.split('/').pop(); console.log(extension); im.resize({ srcData: data.Body, format: extension, width: 100 }, function(err, stdout, stderr) { if (err) { context.done('resize failed', err); } else { var thumbnailKey = key.split('.')[0] + "-thumbnail." + extension; s3.putObject({ Bucket: bucket, Key: thumbnailKey, Body: new Buffer(stdout, 'binary'), ContentType: contentType }, function(err, res) { if (err) { context.done('error putting object', err); } else { callback(null, "success putting object"); } }); } }); } }); };

-is the same up until the file is retrieved from S3, but
+is the same up to retrieving the file from S3, but

-Once you have written the code, you will need to configure the IAM Role as shown below.
+After writing the code, you would normally configure the IAM Role as follows.

-We will skip this step and simply create a new Role automatically from a template.
+For this example, we'll skip this step and automatically create a new Role from the template.

-A policy for manipulating S3 objects will be attached to the role created here, so
+The policy for manipulating S3 objects will be attached to this role, so if it

-if you do not configure it correctly, the function will fail.
+'s not configured correctly, the function may fail.

-(Access Denied due to insufficient access permissions to S3 is a common occurrence.)
+(Access Denied errors due to insufficient S3 access permissions are a common issue.)

-Clicking Next will take you to a confirmation screen, so press the "Create Function" button.
+Clicking "Next" will take you to a confirmation screen, where you should click the "Create Function" button.

 The function you just created is displayed in the list